 1. Extensive preoperative consultation and assessment of patient’s desires and expectations

-3. Counseling regarding possible outcomes regardless of technique applied
+3. Counseling regarding possible outcomes regardless of the technique applied

 4. Postoperative instructions with emphasis on pain management, swelling, and recovery time